The general number for our Chicago office is (312) 565-2600. The general number for our Springfield office is (217) 546-3523.

 Client Protection Claim Form.

-On June 10, 2020, the Chair of the Attorney Registration and Disciplinary Commission entered an order superseding previous orders
+On May 26, 2021, the Chair of the Attorney Registration and Disciplinary Commission entered an order superseding previous pandemic-related orders for disciplinary proceedings.
+The May 26, 2021 order, which will remain in effect until further order of the Commission, provides:

 Our Ethical Obligations During The Coronavirus Shutdown